ShefaaSaied/Predicting-Housing-Prices-in-hyderabad-India/README.md

 (to obtain actual predicted prices, apply np.expm1() on the predicted values)
 ![alt text](price_scaled.png "Title")

-- we can see how the log transformation perfectly overcame the sckewness in both features.
+- We can see how the log transformation perfectly overcame the sckewness in both features.

 5. Apply StandardScaler() on "Location","Latitude", and "Longitude" features.